huntermaxfield/huntermaxfield.github.io/_posts/2020-12-01-christmas-posts-2020.md

 acting as an eventual hope to the daily focus on improvement.
 However, we mustn't act as though Someone didn't come before us and show us the way.
 No - we aren't asked to live in a way that is far different than any of those who have *ever* come before us.
 On the contrary, while He held power beyond comprehension, He also yielded that very kindness, humility, patience, and even perfection that we yearn for.
-In a place where we will be led, either by choice or subconciously, I choose to be led by He who is in the trenches with me because He dug them himself.
+In a place where we will be led, either by choice or subconsciously, I choose to be led by He who is in the trenches with me because He dug them himself.

 Jesus Christ stands alone in His ability to lead, because no one has suffered like he suffered.
-That suffering brought empathy, because He literally stood in our very shoes, no matter where those shoes may be.
+That suffering brought empathy, because He literally stood in our shoes, no matter where those shoes may be.
 Most amazingly, He is not selective in who He leads.
 Regardless of our past, nationality, gender, or social status the invitation is the same:
 Come, Follow Me.